pookiee/learning-sql/README.md

 SELECT fat, sugars, sodium, rating FROM cereal WHERE rating > 60 ORDER BY name
 ![sql cereal 1](https://user-images.githubusercontent.com/31829494/31058412-f1a1d744-a6a7-11e7-9559-dca65aeaf330.PNG)
 An SQL query walks sees two tables he walks up and asks "can I join you?"

+Today I learned how to combine unique SQL queries into one query using the UNION term which combines SELECT statements that could usually not be combined such as what I did looking up the average of different column values (shelf).
+It is incredibly helpful because it allows efficiency when working.